 - a.
 Foreign travel related to the goals of Space Grant might be allowed with prior approval, but may not exceed \$5000 annually across all projects administered by NVSGC.
 Note: a post-trip summary report must be prepared and submitted by NVSGC to the National Space Grant Program Office within 10 days. - b.
-Equipment may be included in the budget but must be approved in advance of proposal submission by NVSGC; typically, the purchase of general computer equipment is prohibited.
-Purchase of any telecommunications equipment produced by Huawei Technologies Company, ZTE Corporation, Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, or Dahua Technology Company or any subsidiary or affiliate of those entities, or any entity owned or controlled by or connected to the government of the People's Republic of China (PRC).is unallowable. - c.
+Equipment may be included in the budget, but must be approved in advance of proposal submission by NVSGC; typically, the purchase of general computer equipment is prohibited.
+Purchase of any telecommunications equipment produced by Huawei Technologies Company or ZTE is unallowable. - c.
 Funds may not be used for construction or remodeling of facilities.